Heavy Metals in Baby Food: What Parents Actually Need to Know

 Sign Up Free

-Common questions about toxicology: nutrition answered by our research team.
+Common questions about toxicology: nutrition, answered by our research team.

 QIs making my own baby food safer?

-Not necessarily.
+Homemade baby food is not necessarily safer than store-bought.
 If you buy a sweet potato from the grocery store and puree it yourself, it contains the exact same heavy metals as the sweet potato puree in the jar.
 However, making it yourself avoids processing contamination and often provides fresher nutrients.

 QShould I avoid sweet potatoes and carrots entirely?

-No. They are packed with essential vitamins.
+Sweet potatoes and carrots should stay on the menu; they are packed with essential vitamins.
 You should simply offer them in rotation.
 If you serve carrots for lunch, serve green beans or peas for dinner.
 Do not feed root vegetables three times a day.

 R